-States participating: All EU Member States can contribute to the Mission
+States participating: All EU Member States can

 The EU Member States have contributed personnel, both women and men, from a variety of civilian, police and military backgrounds to the Mission.
 The Mission has its Headquarters in Tbilisi and three regional Field Offices in Mtskheta, Gori and Zugdidi.
 The monitors in each Field Office are split into three specialised teams covering: